tonig-evo/workshop-paml/README.md

     - H0 vs. H1
     - H0 vs. H2
     - H2 vs. H3
+5. Design your own alternative hypothesis H4 that you find reasonable to test in this framework.
+Conduct the appropriate test with PAML and note the key statistics.

 ![Ldh gene tree.
 Branch labels indicate four different hypotheses (H0-H3) how this gene tree may have evolved.](LDH_gene_tree.png)